graphql/graphql-spec/spec/Section 6 -- Execution.md

           value {value}.
       * Otherwise:
-        * If {value} cannot be coerced according to the input coercion rules of {argumentType}, throw a field error.
+        * If {value} cannot be coerced according to the input coercion rules of {argumentType}, raise a field error.
         * Let {coercedValue} be the result of coercing {value} according to the input coercion rules of {argumentType}.
         * Add an entry to {coercedValues} named {argumentName} with the